wallarm/ingress-plus/helm-chart/README.md

-`controller.nginxplus` | Deploys the Ingress controller for NGINX Plus. | false `controller.hostNetwork` | Enables the Ingress controller pods to use the host's network namespace. | false `controller.image.repository` | The image repository of the Ingress controller. | nginx/nginx-ingress `controller.image.tag` | The tag of the Ingress controller image. | 1.3.0 `controller.image.pullPolicy` | The pull policy for the Ingress controller image. | IfNotPresent `controller.config.entries` | The entries of the ConfigMap for customizing NGINX configuration. | { }
+`controller.nginxplus` | Deploys the Ingress controller for NGINX Plus. | false `controller.hostNetwork` | Enables the Ingress controller pods to use the host's network namespace. | false `controller.image.repository` | The image repository of the Ingress controller. | nginx/nginx-ingress `controller.image.tag` | The tag of the Ingress controller image. | edge `controller.image.pullPolicy` | The pull policy for the Ingress controller image. | IfNotPresent `controller.config.entries` | The entries of the ConfigMap for customizing NGINX configuration. | { }
 `controller.defaultTLS.cert` | The base64-encoded TLS certificate for the default HTTPS server.
 If not specified, a pre-generated self-signed certificate is used. **Note:** It is recommended that you specify your own certificate. | A pre-generated self-signed certificate.